Congratulations! The time has come when you can no longer run your business alone. Yes, it’s time for you to hire your FIRST remote employee.

 Know that the Hiring Process is Not Easy

-Sourcing and hiring the right candidate at the right time is a very difficult task, which is why you must prepare ahead of time and identify exactly what you are looking for before diving into the process.
+Sourcing and hiring the right candidate at the right time is a very difficult task, which is why you must prepare ahead of time and identify what you are looking for before diving into the process.
 Don’t settle or rush to fill the position too because it’ll be a waste of time and resources.

 “The whole process is very difficult just to find the right person.
 We always look for the right person, right seat, in terms of cultural fit, value fit, that’s the person we want to look for.
 The right seat is skills and knowledge and being physically capable to do the role itself.
 Timing is a difficult factor of being able to try to coordinate everything to line up.
 If you need this candidate now, you’re already behind because you need time to hire, to train up to speed,” said Terry.

 Hiring your first employee is both an exciting and daunting task.
-Don’t jump into this process blindly.
+Don’t jump into this process blind.
 Make sure to confirm that you are at a point where you are ready to hire someone because it’s a lot of time, energy, and money.
 Once you have done that, take the time to attract quality candidates and ultimately hire the right person for the job.

 “Carefully interviewing doesn’t guarantee you anything.
 It merely increases your odds of getting lucky.
 I could ask all the right questions, I could do everything perfectly, and the person seems like a great fit, but it really doesn’t say anything if the person cannot perform.
 It sort of just increases my chances of getting lucky in finding a candidate, but that is good enough for me.
 I want to increase my chances of being lucky as much as I can,” said Terry.
 “That is the advice I would provide to people looking for their hires.
 Just do your best in every aspect of the interview, but understand that you cannot control the person that you hire.”

-No matter how perfectly you run your recruitment process, you won’t be 100% guaranteed that you will find the right applicant.
+No matter how you run your recruitment process, you won’t be 100% guaranteed that you will find the right applicant.
 All you can do is do the best you can to increase your chances of finding that perfect applicant.
-The steps we have provided above are a great place to start and will increase your chances of finding and keeping your dream candidate.
-Remember you have to kiss a lot of frogs before you get to your prince/princess, good luck!
+The steps provided above are a great place to start and will increase your chances of finding and keeping your dream candidate.
+Remember - you have to kiss a lot of frogs before you get to your prince/princess, good luck!